 Warm climate.
-In the United States, ascariasis is more common in the Southeast, but it's more prevalent in developing countries with warm temperatures year-round.
+In the United States, ascariasis is more common in the Southeast.
+But it's more frequent in developing countries with warm temperatures year-round.

 Poor sanitation.
 Ascariasis is widespread in developing countries where human feces are allowed to mix with local soil.

 Mild cases of ascariasis usually don't cause complications.
 If you have a heavy infestation, potentially dangerous complications may include: